 - 1. Identify the value and necessity of remedial training plans. - 2.
 Design, facilitate, and evaluate scenarios used for both remedial training and competency evaluation using the remedial training plan worksheet. - 3.
 Identify officer safety and liability issues involved in scenario training. - 4.
-Identify causes of a Trainee's failure to learn. - 5.
-Prepare a written Remedial Training Plan using the case studies provided.
+Identify causes of a trainee's failure to learn.

-LEADERSHIP/ ETHICS AND PROFESSIONALISM
+CONDUCT OF PROGRAM MEMBERS/LEADERSHIP/ETHICS AND PROFESSIONALISM

-Purpose: To provide the FTOs with the expected knowledge to demonstrate leadership skills with regard to molding Trainees' skills and values.
-As leadership is based upon values and principles, the FTOs are also expected to be fully aware of ethical standards and must recognize and be prepared for ethical and other issues, unique to the FTO/Trainee relationship that will emerge during the Field Training Program.
+Purpose: FTP SACs and FTOs are expected to demonstrate leadership skills with regard to molding trainees' skills and values.
+As leadership is based upon values and principles, the FTP SACs are also expected to be fully aware of ethical standards and must recognize and be prepared for ethical and other issues, unique to the FTO/Trainee relationship that will emerge during the field training program.